Asymptotic properties of a componentwise ARH(1) plug-in predictor: Introduction

-In the autoregressive Hilbertian time series framework, several estimation and prediction procedures have been proposed with the derivation of the corresponding asymptotic theory.
-In \cite{Mas99}, the weak-convergence to the normal distribution of the estimator of the autocorrelation operator studied, based on projection into the theoretical eigenvectors, is established, under suitable conditions.
-In \cite{Bosq00} and \cite{Bosq07}, the problem of prediction of linear processes in function spaces is addressed.
-In particular, sufficient conditions for the consistency of the empirical auto- and cross- covariance operators are obtained.
-The asymptotic normal distribution of the empirical auto-covariance operator is also derived.
-Projection into the empirical eigenvectors is considered, in the formulation of a componentwise estimator of the autocorrelation operator, in absence of information about the theoretical ones.
-Asymptotic properties of the empirical eigenvalues and eigenvectors are also analyzed.
-In \cite{Guillas01}, the efficiency of a componentwise estimator of the autocorrelation operator, based on projection into the empirical eigenvector system of the auto-covariance operator, is obtained.
-In \cite{Mas04}, consistency, in the space of bounded linear operators, of the formulated estimator of the autocorrelation operator, and of its associated ARH(1) plug-in predictor is proved.
-Sufficient conditions for the weak-convergence of the ARH(1) plug-in predictor to a Hilbert-valued Gaussian random variable are derived in \cite{Mas07}.
-High deflection results or large and moderate deviations for infinite-dimensional autoregressive processes are derived in \cite{Mas03}.
-The law of the iterated logarithm for the covariance operator estimator is obtained in \cite{Menneteau05}.
-The main properties for the class of autoregressive Hilbertian processes with random coefficients are investigated in \cite{Mourid04}.
-Interesting extensions of the autoregressive Hilbertian framework can be found in \cite{Kargin08}, who offers a new estimate, based on the spectral decomposition of the autocorrelation operator, and not of the auto-covariance operator.
-The first generalization on autoregressive processes of order greater than one is proposed in \cite{Mourid93}, in order to improve prediction.
-ARHX (1) models, i.e., autoregressive Hilbertian processes with exogenous variables are formulated in \cite{Damon05}.
-In \cite{Guillas00} and \cite{Guillas01} a doubly stochastic formulation of the autoregressive Hilbertian process is studied.
-The ARHD model is introduced in \cite{Marion04}, taking into account the regularity of trajectories through the derivatives.
-Recently, \cite{Cugliari11} introduced the conditional autoregressive Hilbertian processes (CARH processes), as a new class of processes, and developed parallel projection estimation methods to predict such processes.
-In the Banach-valued context, we refer to the papers by \cite{Bensmain01,Dehling05,Pumo92,Pumo98}, among others.
+The main properties of the class of autoregressive Hilbertian processes with random coefficients were investigated by \cite{Mourid04}. \cite{Kargin08} gave interesting extensions of the autoregressive Hilbertian framework, based on the spectral decomposition of the autocorrelation operator, and not of the autocovariance operator.
+The first generalization on autoregressive processes of order greater than one was proposed by \cite{Mourid93}, in order to improve prediction.
+ARHX(1) models; i.e., autoregressive Hilbertian processes with exogenous variables were studied by \cite{DamonGuillas02,DamonGuillas05}.
+In \cite{Guillas00,Guillas01} a doubly stochastic formulation of the autoregressive Hilbertian process was investigated.
+The ARHD model was introduced by \cite{MarionPumo04}, taking into account the regularity of trajectories through the derivatives.
+The conditional autoregressive Hilbertian process (CARH process) was considered by \cite{Cugliari11}, developing parallel projection estimation methods to predict such processes.
+In the Banach--valued context, we refer to the papers by \cite{BensmainMourid01,DehlingSharipov05,Pumo92,Pumo98}, among others.